opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ### Side quest: Tasks, models, and model Groups

 Many of the API operations we'll end up using return a task id, model id, or model group id that you have to then look up.
-Since we're only using the tools that come out of the box, here are the dev console examples that are likely of most help.
+Since we're only using out-of-the-box tools, here are the dev console examples that are likely of most help.

 ```json
 # To see what models exist.